api

 Rate Limiting

-The API enforces IP-based rate limiting on all endpoints.
-No authentication is required, so rate limits are applied per client IP address — one client hitting the limit does not affect others.
+the API enforces IP-based rate limiting on all endpoints. no auth required — limits are per client IP. one client hitting the limit doesn't affect others.

 ParameterValue